eelcovv/elixos/README.md

 19. `just vm_run` to start up your freshly installed VM

-20. You should now be able to login using `ssh eelco@localhost -p 2222`
+20. You should now be able to login using `ssh eelco@localhost -p 2222`.
+If you have a   'backspace'-problem: a quick fix is `export TERM=xterm`